Washington State Cougars baseball: Brian Green

 On June 3, 2019, Brian Green was hired as the head coach away from the same position at New Mexico State.
 He led the Cougars for 4 seasons, compiling a 91–76 record, before getting hired as the head coach of the Wichita State Shockers on June 5, 2023.

 Nathan Choate

 On June 23, 2023, Nathan Choate was announced as the new head coach for the Cougars, having served in the same position for the Loyola Marymount Lions since 2020.

 In 2024, after a mass exodus from the Pac-12 left Oregon State and Washington State as its only remaining members, the two schools announced they would become associate members of the West Coast Conference for all of that conference's sponsored sports, except for baseball.
 At the time of the announcement, on December 22, 2023, both schools had a 30-day window to potentially add baseball to their membership.
 The window expired on January 26, 2024 with no announcement from the WCC or either school.
-On April 16, 2024, Washington State announced that the baseball team would become an associate of the Mountain West Conference instead, beginning in the 2025 season (2024-25 academic year).
+On April 16, 2024, Washington State announced that their baseball team would become an associate of the Mountain West Conference instead, beginning in the 2025 season (2024-25 academic year).